Wb-az/ML-airbnb-paris-analytics-and-price-prediction/README.md

 |dishes and silverware|71057|
 |washer|70354|

-## Feature selection with SelectPercentile with mutual_info_regression
+## 4. Features selection

+The datste after wrangling and cleaning contained 215 features.
+SelectPercentile with mutual_info_regression was used to slectonly the 50 percitile.
+The table below only show the top 10 features.

 |Feture | score |